 2. A one-page CV

-Sent under separate cover: Applicants should request that their Committee Chair send a brief letter of recommendation to Emily Parsons, Society for the Humanities Program Administrator (email@example.com).
+Sent under separate cover: Applicants should request that their Committee Chair send a brief letter of recommendation to Paul Fleming, Taylor Family Director, c/o Emily Parsons (email@example.com).

-All application materials should be submitted electronically as one .pdf file to Emily Parsons (firstname.lastname@example.org) at the Society for the Humanities.
+All application materials should be submitted electronically as one .pdf file to Emily Parsons (firstname.lastname@example.org) at the Society for the Humanities by April 9, 2018.